 The author is misinformed in yet other areas.
 It’s well-known that many clinicians today don’t believe you have to hit “rock bottom” before you can recover; Caron and other experts believe in intervening as early as possible.
 Glaser also supports proponents of drinking in moderation.
 This is demonstrative of the perpetual societal misunderstanding about the importance of abstinence.

 There is a difference in the brain chemistry of a person who abuses alcohol and a person who is addicted to it.
 Abusers may be able to drink moderately at times, but an alcoholic cannot.
-Many alcoholics wish they could drink in moderation and many have tried.
+Many alcoholics in the U.S. wish they could drink in moderation and many have tried.
 Alcoholics can’t do it and it’s not a failure of willpower or a moral failing.
 Despite Glaser’s statement to the contrary, alcoholism is a chronic brain disorder that, if left untreated, is fatal.
 We believe there is no quick fix and/or middle ground if one is addicted.
 Abstinence is the only way to achieve long-term recovery.
 Unfortunately, we do also treat many former alcohol abusers who did eventually become addicted.

 It’s also important to clarify Glaser’s point about 12-step meetings being ill-equipped to address mental health issues that accompany addiction.
 In reality, the 12-steps are designed as a support group and not as a replacement for certified mental health professionals.
 We at Caron agree that individuals must address co-occurring behavioral issues and mental health disorders along with their addiction and in fact, that is an integral part of our treatment.
 To this effect, we have worked hard to raise the standard of professional qualifications both within our system and within the industry.
 Addiction needs to be treated holistically, addressing all of the surrounding issues, in order to give people the best chance at recovery.